-Pricing Level Average Excess Availability Applicable Margin for Base Rate Loans (the Base Rate Margin Applicable Margin for LIBOR Rate Loans (the) LIBOR Rate Margin)
+Pricing Level Average Excess Availability Applicable Margin for Base Rate Loans (the Base Rate Margin Applicable Margin for LIBOR Rate Loans (the ) LIBOR Rate Margin )

-I > \$30,000,000 1.25% 2.25%
+Ι > \$30,000,000 1.25% 2.25%

-II <\$30,000,000 but >

-\$15,000,000 1.50% 2.50%

-III < \$15,000,000 1.75% 2.75%
+< \$30,000,000 but

-The ABL Credit Agreement matures in January 2019 and the balance outstanding at December 31, 2014 is \$7.4 million.
-The weighted average interest rate on December 31, 2014 is 3.01%.
+The ABL Credit Agreement matures in January 2019 and the balance outstanding at December 31, 2015 is \$18.
+The weighted average interest rate on December 31, 2015 is 5.0%.
+The availability of the ABL credit agreement as of December 31, 2015 is \$23.5 million.

-PIK Toggle Notes
+PIK Toggle Note

-On January 13, 2014, the Company entered into PIK toggle notes (PIK Toggle Notes) with Standard General Master Fund, L.P. for a principal amount of \$45 million and warrants to purchase 42,424 of TPB common stock at \$.01 per share, as adjusted for stock splits and other events specified in the agreement.
-Due to the warrants, the PIK Toggle Notes had an original issue discount of \$1.7 million and were initially valued at \$43.3 million.
-The PIK Toggle Notes mature and the warrants expire on January 13, 2021.
+On January 13, 2014, the Company entered into a PIK Toggle Note ( PIK Note ) with Standard General Master Fund, L.P., a shareholder of the Company, for a principal amount of \$45 million and warrants to purchase 42,424 of the Company s common stock at \$.01 per share, as adjusted for stock splits and other events specified in the agreement.
+Due to the warrants, the PIK note had an original issue discount of \$1.7 million and was initially valued at \$43.3 million.
+The PIK Note matures and the warrants expire on January 13, 2021.

-The PIK Toggle Notes accrue interest based on LIBOR Rate then in effect (but not less than 1.25%) plus 13.75%.
+The PIK Note accrues interest based on LIBOR Rate then in effect (but not less than 1.25%) plus 13.75%.
 Interest is payable on the last day of each quarter and upon maturity.
-The Company has the flexibility to pay interest in kind through an increase in the principal amount at the same interest rate as the PIK Toggle Notes.
-The Company has chosen to increase the PIK Toggle Notes for all interest in 2014 and the face amount of the PIK Toggle Notes is \$51.9 million at December 31, 2014.
+The Company has the flexibility to pay interest in kind through an increase in the principal amount at the same interest rate as the PIK Note.
+The Company has chosen to increase the PIK Note for all interest in 2015 and 2014 and the face amount of the PIK Note is \$60.1 million at December 31, 2015.

-The PIK Toggle Notes contain covenants which limit the ability of the Company to enter into transactions with affiliates and make dividends or other distributions or repurchase capital stock.
-The PIK Toggle Notes are unsecured and do not limit the Company s ability to incur additional debt or liens.
+The PIK Note contains covenants which limit the ability of the Company to enter into transactions with affiliates and make dividends or other distributions or repurchase capital stock.
+The PIK Note is unsecured and does not limit the Company s ability to incur additional debt or liens.
+NATC is not a party to the PIK Note and thus it is not included on NATC s consolidated balance sheet.